Anthony Sevryuk: Academic studies

 In 2002 he entered the St. Petersburg Theological Seminary.
 During his training he studied, and later was the teacher of an optional English course.
 He regularly represented the school at various Orthodox conferences and seminars.
 In 2006, he participated in a workshop of the Syndesmos youth organization in Brussels, Belgium.
 In 2004-2007 participated annually in the summer Orthodox youth camp in Potamitissa, Cyprus, as a translator and head of the Russian-speaking delegation.
 In March 2007 he took an internship at the Orthodox religious department at the University of Joensuu, and at the same time worked on parish assignments for the Finnish Orthodox Church.
 In June 2007, upon returning to Saint Petersburg, he successfully defended his thesis for a seminary course on "Eschatology in World Religions", and on 17 June he graduated from Saint Petersburg Theological Seminary, and in 2010 graduated from the Saint Petersburg Theological Academy.
 In September 2008, he was appointed teacher of the Smolensk Theological Seminary.

 Religious life

 Monk

-On 5 March 2009 he was tonsured a monk by then Metropolitan Kirill (Gundyaev) of Smolensk and Kaliningrad, now Patriarch Kirill of Moscow.
-On 7 October 2015, he was again tonsured by Kirill, this time with the manel with the name of Anthony, after Anthony of Rome.
+On 5 March 2009 in Trinity Lavra of St. Sergius he was tonsured a rasophore monk by newly-enthroned Patriarch Kirill of Moscow with name Anthony, after Anthony of Valaam.

+On 7 October 2015 in same place he was tonsured mantle monk (little schema) by Kirill, this time with the name of Anthony, after Anthony of Rome.